 A brow lift is done in a hospital or an outpatient surgical facility.
 During a brow lift, you'll typically be comfortable with the aid of sedation anesthesia given through an IV in your arm.
 Or you may be given general anesthesia.

 Brow lift techniques vary depending on your desired results.
-The specific technique your plastic surgeon chooses will determine the location of the incisions and the resulting scars.
+The specific technique your surgeon chooses will determine the location of the incisions and the resulting scars.

 Your doctor might use one of the following techniques:

 Endoscopic brow lift.
 Your surgeon will make several small incisions behind your hairline.
 He or she will then insert a long thin tube with a light and a tiny camera mounted on its end (endoscope) through one of the incisions to view your underlying muscles and tissues.

 Coronal brow lift.
 Your surgeon will make an incision behind your hairline across the top of your head, from ear to ear or primarily on the top of your head.
 He or she will lift your forehead into its new position, with the scalp in front of the incision overlapping the scalp behind it.

 Hairline brow lift.
 Your surgeon will make an incision between the top of your forehead and the beginning of your hairline.
 He or she will remove a small amount of skin and tissue from the top of your forehead, rather than your scalp.
 As a result, your hairline won't be pulled back.

-Brow lift surgery typically takes about two hours.
+Brow lift surgery typically takes about one to two hours.

-After a brow lift, your forehead might be taped and your head might be loosely wrapped to minimize swelling.
+After a brow lift, your forehead might be loosely wrapped to minimize swelling.
 A small tube might be placed along the incision site to drain any excess blood or fluid.

 Your doctor will give you specific instructions on how to care for your incisions.
 In the first few days after a brow lift:

 - Rest with your head elevated and take pain medication as recommended by your provider